pramttl/python-go/README.md

 ## Advanced

+### Module Exports

+In Python all in the global objects unless prefixed by an `_` are exported by default.
+Example: If you have a file `hello.py` that defines functions such as `foo` and `bar`.
+Then if in another file in the same directory you write, `from hello import *` then it will import `foo` and `bar` from the `hello` package.

+In Go, a name is exported only if it begins with a capital letter.
+That's why `fmt.Println` has a capital `P`.

+So, in short, exports are implicit in Python and expicitly done in Go.

 ### Closures (Differences)

  In Python, if you write a function (inner) within a function (outer) then, inner has read-only access to variables of outer (Read only access to non-local variables unless they are mutable variables which are passed by reference and can get modified.)